exmachina-dev/nxp-flasher/README.md

 # Source code and credits

-Based on nxpprog program by Brian Murphy <brian@murphy.dk> released under MIT license Original source code can be found at [SourceForge](https://sourceforge.net/projects/nxpprog)
+Based on nxpprog program by Brian Murphy <brian@murphy.dk> released under MIT license.

+Original source code can be found at [SourceForge](https://sourceforge.net/projects/nxpprog).

-Source code for this fork can be found at [GitHub](https://github.com/exmachina-dev/nxp-flasher)
+Source code for this fork can be found at [GitHub](https://github.com/exmachina-dev/nxp-flasher).